Western Pipe and Steel Company: Individual ships of note

 After the war, Attacker was decommissioned and returned to the United States, where her flight deck was removed.
 Laid up for some years, she was eventually bought by Russian entrepreneur Alexander Vlasov whose company the Sitmar Line undertook another major conversion of the vessel, this time into an ocean liner.

 Renamed Fairsky the ship was assigned to the migrant passenger route between Britain and Australia in 1958, a role she retained until the early 1970s when Sitmar lost the migrant contract.
 Subsequently, she was operated by Sitmar as a popular cruise ship.

+In 1977 the ship was damaged in a collision and sold to a Philippine consortium, who planned yet another major conversion for the vessel, into a casino ship named Philippine Tourist.
+The plans were dashed when the ship was tragically gutted by fire in 1978, after which the vessel was sold for scrap in 1980.